sebastien/cuisine/README.rst

 that the shell is expected to be bash-compatible.

-If you want to implement a specific variant of some functions for a specific platform, you should do the folowing.
+If you want to implement a specific variant of some functions for a specific platform, you should do the following.

 1) Open the `cuisine.py` source and look for the definition of the function that you would like to specialize.